-While the national narrative purports that Americans are more divided than ever before, we believe 2018 is a year of great opportunity.
+While the national narrative purports that Americans are more divided than ever before, we believe we face a great opportunity.
 We share more with one another than we think — what we need is the space to find that common ground.

 That’s why MAP launched the Red & Blue Dialogues: to create a space for conversations among diverse community members with a spectrum of different perspectives.
 Along with members of our local State Future Caucuses, we're bridging the divide to discuss the issues most important to young people across the country.

 On November 13th, MAP partnered with the Milwaukee Journal Sentinel, WUWM 89.7 FM - Milwaukee's NPR, and the Zeidler Center for Public Discussion to host ‘You Voted- Now What?' a free, community event featuring a panel conversation and community discussion circles.